Tannababy/learning-scala-rockTheJVM/README.md

 ## 🧠 Key Takeaways

 - Everything in Scala is an expression
-- recursion over loops
+- Recursion over loops
--
+- All "operators" are methods